chris1111/Linux_Android_Icons/README.md

 # Linux_Android_Icons

-I Icons for 64 Linux distros, included 1 windows10 and 6 windows11.
+Icons for 64 Linux distros, included 1 windows10 and 6 windows11.

 Use them as you wish, and hope you like it.